Elections with Few Voters: Candidate Control Can Be Easy

-Consider some two colors $i$ and $j$ ($1 \leq i, j \leq h$, $i \neq j$).
-Each edge candidate $(u,v)$ (where the corresponding vertex~$u$ has color $i$ and the corresponding vertex~$v$ has color $j$) appears below $p$ in $2H-1$ votes from the second group of voters and in $2$ votes from the third one.
-If we keep two edge candidates, say $(u',v')$ and $(u'',v'')$ (where $u', u'' \in V_i(G)$ and $v', v'' \in V_j(G)$), then they are both ranked below $p$ in the same $2H-1$ votes from the second group and in the same two votes from the third one.
+Consider two colors $i$ and $j$, $1 \leq i$, $j \leq h$, $i \neq j$.
+Each edge candidate $(u,v)$ (where the corresponding vertex~$u$ has color $i$ and the corresponding vertex~$v$ has color~$j$) appears below~$p$ in $2H-1$ votes from the second group of voters and in two votes from the third one.
+If we keep two edge candidates, say $(u',v')$ and $(u'',v'')$ (where $u', u'' \in V_i(G)$ and $v', v'' \in V_j(G)$), then they are both ranked below~$p$ in the same $2H-1$ votes from the second group and in the same two votes from the third one.
 If neither $(u',v')$ nor $(u'',v'')$ is deleted, then one of them will receive fewer than $2H$ vetoes.
-This means that for each two colors $i$ and $j$, we have to delete all except possibly one edge candidate of the form $(u,v)$, where $u \in V_i(G)$ and $v \in V_j(G)$.
+This means that for each pair of colors $i$ and $j$, we have to delete all except possibly one edge candidate of the form $(u,v)$, where $u \in V_i(G)$ and $v \in V_j(G)$.

-Similarly, for each color $i$, $1 \leq i \leq h$, each vertex-candidate from $V_i(G)$ appears below $p$ in $2H-(h-1)$ vetoes from the first group of voters and in $2(h-1)$ votes from the third group.
+Similarly, for each color $i$, $1 \leq i \leq h$, each vertex candidate from $V_i(G)$ appears below $p$ in $2H-(h-1)$ votes from the first group of voters and in $2(h-1)$ votes from the third group.
 Each two candidates of the same color are ranked below $p$ in the same votes in the first group.
-Thus, if two vertex-candidates of the same color were left in the election (after deleting candidates), then at least one of them would have fewer than $2H$ vetoes.
+Thus, if two vertex candidates of the same color were left in the election (after deleting candidates), then at least one of them would have fewer than $2H$ vetoes.

-In consequence, and since we can delete at most $k=\hforvetoone$ candidates which means at least $h+H$~candidates except $p$ must remain in the final election, if $p$ is to become a winner, then after deleting the candidates the election must contain exactly one vertex candidate of each color, and exactly one edge-candidate for each ordered pair of colors.
+In consequence, and since we can delete at most $k=\hforvetoone$ candidates, which means that at least $h+H$~candidates except $p$ must remain in the final election, if $p$ is to become a winner, then after deleting the candidates the election must contain exactly one vertex candidate of each color, and exactly one edge candidate for each ordered pair of colors.